Advisory Council for the National Transition

-The Advisory Council for the National Transition (in Catalan: Consell Assessor per a la Transició Nacional) is a body created by the Government of Catalonia in 2013 to advise the government on the national transition of Catalonia and achieving Catalan self-determination referendum.
+The Advisory Council for the National Transition (in Catalan: Consell Assessor per a la Transició Nacional) is a body created by the Government of Catalonia in 2013.
+Its purpose is to advise the government on the national transition of Catalonia and achieving Catalan self-determination referendum.
 The main task of this body is to analyze the different factors to consider in the process of transition to an independent Catalonia.

 The CATN made a total of 18 reports which were published individually and jointly in the White Paper on the National Transition of Catalonia.